Help Your Children Avoid Common Illnesses

 You can also limit the spread of pinworms in children by enforcing good hand hygiene habits.
 Of course, handwashing is a very important aspect of this, but it is also important to keep nails clipped and clean, and ensure children shower or bath regularly as well.

-Remember, it’s more important than ever to keep antibacterial soap on hand at all times during winter.
+Remember, it’s more important than ever to keep soap on hand at all times during winter.
 Good luck fighting off those winter bugs!